Best Offshore Trust Jurisdictions

-In today's word asset protection is a necessity.
+In today's world, asset protection is a necessity.

-Consequently, the potential creditor can not pursue the trust within your home country bust must do so within the jurisdiction where the trust is located.
-Such barriers to entry (amongst others) help ensure that only the most persistent individuals will likely see through any claim.
+Consequently, the potential creditor can not pursue the trust within your home country but must do so within the jurisdiction where the trust is located.
+Such barriers to entry help ensure that only the most persistent individuals will likely see through any claim.

-An asset protection foreign trust offers some of the following benefits that include:
+An offshore asset protection trust offers some of the following benefits that include:

 - Financial Privacy

 - Statute of limitation

 - Protection from Foreign Court Rulings

 - Family planning

 While there are a number of offshore jurisdictions that are available, there are three countries in particular where we set up the majority of the international trusts.
 The Cook Islands, Nevis and Belize are perhaps the most popular foreign trust formation structures in the world.

 - How to set up an asset protection trust